MrJeremyKhoo/Foundations-of-Bartending/README.md

 # **Foundations of Bartending**

 As I was learning, I wanted a Foundational book on bartending.
-Independent of the product, trends and recipie.
-We see that sentiment and distillary change, and books in the bartending industry quickly be come outdated.
-I hope this seminal work will outlive its time for new folks learning the craft.
+Independent of the product, trends and recipe.
+Sentiment and Market change; books on bartending quickly be come outdated.
+I hope this work will outlive its time.

 Built using **[Hugo](https://gohugo.io/)**, with Lotus Docs template this guide is a hands-on exploration of bartending’s science and art.

 ---

-## **Table of Contents**
+## **Table of Contents (Not confirmed)**
 - [Introduction](#introduction)
 - [First Book: Sweetness](#first-book-sweetness)
 - [Second Book: Freezing](#second-book-freezing)